Climate Scenario Development

 Moh.
 Wahyu Syafi'ul Mubarok

-Researcher of National Battery Research Institute, The Climate Reality Leader and Author of 23 Books.
+Master Student of Energy and Environmental Sciences, The University of Groningen, The Climate Reality Leader and Author of 23 Books.
 Views are my own.